bcgov/data-publication/pages/dps_bcgw.md

 DATA PUBLICATION SERVICES
 # BC GEOGRAPHIC WAREHOUSE

-The pages in this section describe the services that DataBC provide for Data Publication in the BC Geographic Warehouse (BCGW).
+The pages in this section describe the services that DataBC provides for Data Publication in the BC Geographic Warehouse (BCGW).